AdaCore/spark2014/lrm/source/packages.rst

 declaration that it is also an Input.
 In a Depends aspect it need not appear as an input as an implicit self dependency of the entity will be declared.

-A volatile variable or state abstractions cannot be mentioned directly in a assertion expression as the reading of a volatile may affect its value.
+A volatile variable or volatile state abstraction cannot be mentioned directly in an assertion expression as the reading of a volatile may affect its value.

 .. todo:: More details on volatile variables and definition of a complete